suijingfeng/vkOpenArena/README.md

-NOTE: original gamma setting program setting the gamma of the entire destop by use SDL's hardware. which works on newer computer hardware but not works on some old machine.
-It is buggy and embarrasing when program abnormal quit or stall accidently, left the desktop entire washing write. so i change it, we use software gamma only, take effects before the image is uploading to GPU.
+NOTE: Original gamma setting program set the gamma of the entire destop which works on graphic card support hardware gamma.
+Newer computer hardware works but not on old machine base on my test.
+It is buggy and embarrasing when program abnormal quit or stall accidently, leaving the desktop entire washing write.
+So we use software gamma only, take effects before the image is uploaded to GPU.
+Does lightmap need gamma correction ?
+I have no idea.
-One cvar for one thing, don't mess it with r\_overbrightBit and r\_mapOverbrightBit.

 ## Switching renderers ##